About the acreage release

 You must provide reasons for nominating an area.
 This is crucial in frontier areas with limited infrastructure or social licence to operate.

-- national security and maritime boundaries
+• national security and maritime boundaries

-- environmental regulations
+• environmental regulations

-- commercial interest
+• commercial interest

-- proximity to markets and supporting infrastructure
+• proximity to markets and supporting infrastructure

-- social licence to operate
+• social licence to operate

-- other marine users and offshore titleholders
+• other marine users and offshore titleholders

-- strategic priorities of the government.
+• strategic priorities of the government.

-We also consult with:
+We consult with:

-- state and territory governments
+• state and territory governments

-- other Australian Government agencies.
+• other Australian Government agencies.

-Consultation on release areas
+Consulting on areas

-Before areas are released for bidding, the government undertakes a consultation process.
 We seek feedback from anyone who has an interest in a specific area and can provide information relevant to exploration in that area.
 This includes:

-- other government agencies
+• government agencies

-- the public
+• the public

-- other marine users, like the fishing, aquaculture and tourism industries.
+• marine users, like the fishing, aquaculture and tourism industries.

 To be notified of upcoming consultations subscribe to the Australian Resources news.

 The Joint Authorities invite companies to bid on release areas.
-Areas available for bidding, and bid due dates, are published in the Australian Government Gazette.
+Areas available for bidding, and bid due dates, are published in the Australian Government Gazette

 Planning your work bid